Janis Hansen (singer)

+Early life

+Hansen was born Janice Sue Binkley in Great Falls, Montana the youngest of three children to Florence Irene (née Daggett; 1916–2003) and Fay Henry Binkley (1910–1991).
+Her father Henry was a professional musician originally from Dexter, Kansas, who re-located to Great Falls two years after marrying his first wife, Arvilla Elaine Anderson, in 1931.
+Some time after Janice's birth, Henry and Florence divorced; and she moved in with her grandparents at their farm in Absarokee.
+Her father married Ada Grace Allen (1926–2008) in 1947.
+She had four siblings: brothers William (1939–1992) and Wesley; and two half-siblings, Rory Ann and Marcus, from her father's re-marriage.

 Music career

-While majoring in anthropology at the University of Colorado, Hansen participated in a singing group to help pay the tuition, which led to her being discovered by a talent scout.
+While majoring in anthropology at the University of Colorado, Hansen participated in a singing group to help pay the tuition, which led to her being discovered by talent scout Jerry McClain.
 According to Hansen, "I received a telephone call from Los Angeles and was told a singer was needed for The Andy Williams Show.
 Somebody had heard me singing and I was recommended for the job."

 Plans of finishing college were postponed, and Hansen flew to Los Angeles to join The Andy Williams Show.